zuggamasta/GPX-Importer/README.md

 > [!note]
 > 1. This importer has currently only been tested with *.GPX files exported from Apple Health
-> 2. This importer currently just plots latitude and longitude in Degrees as X and Y coordinates as Blender Units
+> 2. This importer currently just plots latitude and longitude in Degrees as X and Y coordinates.

 ## Usage
-Blender 4.0.X is reccomended
+Blender 4.0.X is recommended.
-1. Open Blender and move into the Scripting viewport
+1. Download the latest release from github (v0.1.1)
 2. Install the gpx_blender.zip file as addon
 3. Make sure the Addon is enabled
 4. Import your files just as other formats via "File > Import > GPS Exchange Format (.gpx)"